metapolator/metapolator/elements-of-design.md

 ![](http://mmiworks.net/metapolator/fontsview2.png)

+_default column ratios: 3 : 4 : 9_

 _Map the (strings of) instances to font (families); manage metadata and assign to font (families).
 The metapolation sliders panel is hidden (by sliding down) in this view._

 **quick notes**:

 * it will not be required to set up and navigate to the Fonts section to get a font out of Metapolator—for a quick try-out there will be quicky font export available for individual masters and instances (& co);
-* future support of kerning and hinting will find its home in the Fonts view;
+* future support of kerning and hinting will find its home in the Fonts view.

+#### sizing rules

+* the default column and divider proportions are giving for each view above;
-* the widths of columns will be resizable and the position of horizontal dividers will be able to slide up/down, _all within reason_ and without causing the views to scroll; resizing the masters or instances column will affect both views they appear on;
+* users can adjust the column widths and divider proportions; this will not cause the views to scroll, and is persisted for the project; resizing the masters or instances column will affect both views they appear on;
+* when the browser viewport is resized, column and divider proportions are maintained;
+* **all** of the above rules are subject to the following limits:
-* minimum width of what is shown in the viewport is 960px (i.e. if the viewport is narrower than that, the view scrolls horizontally); if the viewport is horizontally resized beyond 960px, the columns get resized proportionally; if the viewport is vertically resized, the horizontal dividers get moved proportionally.
+  * minimum width of a view (what is shown in the viewport) is 960px (i.e. if the viewport is narrower than that, the view scrolls horizontally);
+  * the minimum width of the parameter, masters, instances, fonts and metadata columns is 180px;
+  * the minimum width of the parameter, masters and instances columns is 270px;
+  * no further limits; user common sense prevails.

+_yes, horizontal dividers can be moved completely up/down, to the point where the panel above/below it is completely invisible._

 ## where did the menus go?
 Defining one’s own menu bar in a web application is problematic: hide the normal browser one?
 It is a sure way to create user panic.
 Have two menu bars?
 How unsatisfying.